 Schedule a virtual or in person consultation to learn about surgery, discuss your expectations and your body type, and bring up any continuing concerns that you have about trade-offs, recovery, aesthetics, or any other issues that might come to mind.
 If you have questions, make a list.
 If you have ideal results for your body type, gather photos to show your ideal surgical outcomes while keeping your body type in mind.

 Your consultation may be in-person or virtual.
 After sending in your photos, you should feel fully informed and very empowered at the conclusion of the consultation process.
-The surgeon may give you some homework to do to determine what breast implant size would be most appropriate for you.
+Dr. Mosser may give you some homework to do to determine what breast implant size would be most appropriate for you.
 All of your questions should have been answered without being rushed.
 You should have a good idea of what will happen from that point on and a general timeline for all the milestones that follow, including how long you’ll need to stay in town after surgery.

 If you are hoping to have insurance pay for your surgery, you’ll need to get approval.
 The surgeon’s office will send codes and, if needed, a letter from your therapist.
-Our office uses the informed consent model and therefore doesn’t require this letter, however the insurance approval process often requires it.
+Our office uses the informed consent model and therefore doesn’t require this letter, but the insurance approval process often requires it.
 Some surgical offices are more helpful than others regarding insurance approval.
 In the case of our office, we have a dedicated Insurance Concierge who handles the entire process of insurance approval for patients.

 Once surgery has been approved by your insurance or you have decided to pay out-of-pocket, you can schedule a surgery date that works well for both your and Dr. Mosser’s surgery schedule.
-If you are traveling for surgery you can plan travel, book airfare, request time off work for recovery, and if necessary, find accommodation.
+If you are traveling for surgery, you can plan travel, book airfare, request time off work for recovery, and, if necessary, find accommodation.

 About 3 weeks before surgery, you will have a preoperative visit when you can ask any additional questions you may have of Dr. Mosser.
 You will sign consent forms that are part of the informed consent process.
-This visit can be virtual for patients who don’t live in the San Francisco Bay Area, or in person if you live locally.
-If your visit is in person, photographs will be taken.
-If virtual, photographs will usually be taken one day before surgery in Dr. Mosser’s office.
+This visit can be virtual for patients who don’t live in the San Francisco Bay Area, or in-person if you live locally.
+If your visit is in-person, photographs will be taken.
+If virtual, photographs will usually be taken the day before surgery in Dr. Mosser’s office.
 You’ll receive lots of information regarding what to expect around surgery, how to stay comfortable, what conveniences you should put in place to be ready for your recovery, medications to stop taking (if any), and your activity milestones after surgery.
 Dr. Mosser does not require any of his patients to stop taking hormones.
 At the conclusion of your preoperative visit you should feel 100% comfortable with all of the details surrounding the surgical process.

 For patients who don’t live in the Bay Area and have had their consultation and preoperative visit virtually, there will be an in-person visit with Dr. Mosser 1 to 2 days before surgery.
-At this visit your photographs will be taken and a physical exam will be finalized to make sure everyone is on the same page with regards to surgical planning goals.
+At this visit, your photographs will be taken and a physical exam will be finalized to make sure everyone is on the same page with regards to surgical planning goals.